 How to Plant Trees Without Risking Damage to Your Home

 Trees can help improve your home’s aesthetics, as well as protect your home from storm damage and solar heat.
 However, you have to make sure you’re planting the right trees.
-In celebration of Arbor Day, Coleman Roofing shares some tips on how to plant trees without risking damage to your home.
+In celebration of Arbor Day, we’re sharing some tips on how to plant trees without risking damage to your home.

 Know the Root Types